Suneba/WIN_WEB_APP/README.md

 REQUIREMENTS
 ___________
-pip install pyqt5 and qtwebengine"\n"
+pip install pyqt5 and qtwebengine

 pyinstaller if you want to make an executabele file

 _______________